Marcus Nilsson (ice hockey)

 Marcus Nilsson (born May 18, 1991) is a Swedish professional ice hockey player.
-He is currently playing with Färjestad BK of the Swedish Hockey League (SHL).
+He is currently playing with IF Björklöven of the HockeyAllsvenskan (Allsv).

 Playing career

-Nilsson made his Swedish Hockey League debut playing with AIK during the 2013–14 SHL season.
+Nilsson made his Swedish Hockey League (SHL) debut playing with AIK during the 2013–14 SHL season.
 He later moved to play with Färjestad BK.

 On December 5, 2020, Nilsson joined the SCL Tigers of the National League as their fourth import player for the remainder of the 2020–21 season.